punnal/Audit-Fuzzing/README.md

 ```

-## Changing Auditd parameters automaticly
+## Changing Auditd parameters automatically
-Scripts [here](https://github.com/punnal/Audit-Fuzzing/tree/master/change_auditd_parameters) can be used with corn job to change auditd parameters periodically.
-Corn job can be setup by following this [link](https://www.geeksforgeeks.org/how-to-setup-cron-jobs-in-ubuntu/).
+Scripts [here](https://github.com/punnal/Audit-Fuzzing/tree/master/change_auditd_parameters) can be used with cron job to change auditd parameters periodically.
+Cron job can be setup by following this [link](https://www.geeksforgeeks.org/how-to-setup-cron-jobs-in-ubuntu/).

 ## Parsing Auditd logs and syzkaller logs
 The scripts [here](https://github.com/punnal/Audit-Fuzzing/tree/master/parse_logs) can be used to parse auditd and syzkaller logs.